SajjadPSavoji/Active-Polyhedral-Scene-Matching/README.md

 Last but not least, once the corners and edges of the polyhedral are extracted, these information will be treated as a underacted graph with scaled edges.
 This means that an adjacency matrix M is computed for each graph in which nodes are the polyhedral corners and the edges are its corresponding edges.
 As for the cost of each eadge, it is computed via the pixed distance of corners devided by the camera scale parameter $r$.
 <br><br>
 ![](https://github.com/SajjadPSavoji/Active-Polyhedral-Scene-Matching/blob/main/Report/figure/ff.png?raw=true)

+# Conclusion:
+To evaluate the model one should have had grand-truth which was not available for my case.
+In sum I believe that the approach used in my work follows a common pipeline and hence has room for improvements.
+A comprehensive evaluation of my solution was not possible as the on demand API has significant latency and therefore capturing a models performance via test cases takes a lot of time.
+With that said, the proposed solution still has the necessary components of an active vision system and I hope it has reasonable performance.